Life as art, creation as lifestyle, part 2

 From me to you.

 This was a moment when I still hoped my mom would recover.
-I was full of hope.
+I was so full of hope.
 The miracle did not happen.
 Yet, this small poem will always remind me that we hope even in hopeless moments and we keep going even when it feels impossible.

 Roses that last for years and lifetime are the painted ones.